 Schedule an Observation

 Observation is the heart of the Montessori method, and it is the beginning of our application process as well.
-Observations are available most weekdays either in the morning (between 8:45am and 11am) or in the afternoon (1pm to 2:30pm) depending on the program being observed.
+Observation visits are available most weekdays either in the morning (between 8:45am and 11am) or in the afternoon (1pm to 2:30pm) depending on the program being observed.
 If possible, we encourage both parents to come, and without their child/children.
-The observation consists of 10 minutes of preparation; abour 30 minutes of in-classroom observation; and perhaps 30 minutes to 1 hour of meeting with the school administration.
+The observation consists of 10 minutes of preparation; about 30 minutes of in-classroom observation; and perhaps 30 minutes to 1 hour of meeting with the school administration.
 We encourage parents to expect that the entire visit will take up to an hour and forty-five minutes.
-Observations can be scheduled by calling the school a (703) 368-4442 or emailing firstname.lastname@example.org.

 Decision to Apply